 Many Head Start programs also provide Early Head Start, which serves infants, toddlers, and pregnant women and their families who have incomes below the Federal poverty level.

-General Program RequirementsFor this benefit program, you must be a resident of the state of Texas, you must be a parent or primary caregiver responsible for a child who is too young for public school.
+General Program RequirementsFor this benefit program, you must be a resident of the state of Texas.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.